-The Company has taken advantage of the exemptions provided under Financial Reporting Standard 102 Section 7 not to present a cash flow statement as the company is entitled to the exemptions available for small entities where the Company has adopted the amendments to Company law made by The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015 prior to their mandatory effective date of accounting periods beginning on or after 1 January 2016.
+The Company has taken advantage of the exemptions provided under Financial Reporting Standard 102 Section 7 not to present a cash flow statement as the company is entitled to the exemptions available for small entities.

 2. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY